 Examine the charging port for any dirt or grime that may be inside.

-Dirt is known to trigger the sensor to think water is present while it is dirt or some other debris.
+Dirt is known to trigger the sensor to think water is present inside the unit.

 If the port is very dirty, it can be cleaned with Q-tips and a small amount of Isopropyl alcohol.

 This is often done when the port is very grimy and dirty.

 Many users have reported good success with clearing the cache on the phone.

 How To Clear the Cache on a Samsung Galaxy S10

 - Select Apps.

 - Click the three dots in the top right.

 - Click on storage.